Deltares/hydromt/README.rst

 How to contribute?
 -------------------
-If you find any issues in the code or documentation feel free to leave an issue on the `github issue tracker <issues>`_.
+If you find any issues in the code or documentation feel free to leave an issue on the `github issue tracker. <https://github.com/Deltares/hydromt/issues>`_
-You can find information about how to contribute to the HydroMT project at our `contributing page <contributing>`_.
+You can find information about how to contribute to the HydroMT project at our `contributing page. <https://deltares.github.io/hydromt/preview/dev/contributing>`_

 HydroMT seeks active contribution from the (hydro) geoscientific community.
-So far, it has been developed and tested with a range of `Deltares <Deltares_EN>`_ models, but we believe it is applicable to a much wider set of geoscientific models and are happy to discuss how it can be implemented for your model.
+So far, it has been developed and tested with a range of `Deltares <https://www.deltares.nl/en/>`_ models, but we believe it is applicable to a much wider set of geoscientific models and are happy to discuss how it can be implemented for your model.